Solar smart meter

 If you require a new smart meter, your solar installer will typically organise this upgrade on your behalf.
 However, if you are unsure, you can always contact your electricity retailer for more information, as it is usually the one responsible for smart meter installation in most states and territories.

-How much do solar meters cost?
+How much do solar meter upgrades cost?

-Solar meter costs range from about $150 to $700.
-You can expect to pay an installation fee on top of that, which can range from about $60 to $350 depending on your state or territory, installer and the complexity of the upgrade.
+Solar meter costs can range from $150 to $1125, according to SolarQuotes.
+You can expect to pay an installation fee on top of that, depending on your state or territory, installer and the complexity of the upgrade.
 Customers who already have a smart meter and only need simple reconfigurations or minor upgrades will pay the least, while those with an old or three-phase meter will generally pay the most as they’ll need a complete reinstallation.
+Solar meter upgrade costs will all depend on your retailer, so make sure they explain every cost involved in installation prior to committing.

-Most electricity retailers can install a smart meter to your property upon request for no upfront cost.
-However, they may charge you in way of a levy, solar meter charge or just add the costs of the install to your next power bill.
+Some electricity retailers can install a smart meter to your property upon request for no upfront cost.
+However, they may charge you in way of a levy, solar meter charge or just add the costs of the install to your next energy bill.
 Each retailer is different, as is each state or territory, so it is best to confirm any expected costs and read the fine print before going ahead.

 What is a solar meter charge?